NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/VicNode and NeCTAR Cloud Storage - Use Cases, Patterns and Tools--DOCID117.md

 VicNode was established as part of RDSI (the
 Research Data Storage Initiative), a national network of research data nodes and the sister project of NeCTAR.
-RDSI’s focus is on accessibility, dissemination, sharing and long-term curation of research datasets.
+RDSI's focus is on accessibility, dissemination, sharing and long-term curation of research datasets.
 VicNode's storage services are hosted locally in Victoria at the datacentres of the University of Melbourne and Monash University and are connected with high